AdvancedOC/KOCOS/OS_CONVENTIONS.md

 This document covers how an OS should be structured and to some extent work, such that software knows what to expect.
 The kernel doesn't enforce much, and thus it isn't impossible to go against these conventions, but doing so may break some software.
+It also covers how KPM's packages and repositories work, though the *exact* implementation details remain undefined.

 Do note that the demo OS does not respect many of these conventions, this is because it is not meant to run most software.
 If an OS does not need to run most software, not even via terminal emulators, then it can go against these conventions, as it